wennewman/wecipes/src/recipes/thaiCoconutSoup/thaiCoconutSoup.md

 date: "2020-08-17"
 categories: "brunch soup lunch dinner"
 credit: "Lizzy"
 description: "Where to begin.
-Credit Liz Baulch for this one.
+Credit Liz Baulch for this one although I did a rubbish job of writing the instructions down.
 Lizzy and I met in Israel on a Moshav, sharing a house with a Thai family, where we learned (well where Liz learned) to cook amazing Thai food.
-This soup was amazing when Liz made it; I havent made it ever - I was always the pissle and missle bitch trying to stuff an enormous amount of herbs and aromats into a small hole.
+This soup was amazing when Liz made it; I havent made it ever - I was always the pizzle and mizzle whore trying to stuff an enormous amount of herbs and aromats into a small hole.
 Manually it takes a lot of arm power to get it all into a smulch, but it is so very worth it.
 I could go on and tell the story about the stolen turkey that we butchered in pitch black thinking we got away with it until we awoke to daylight and a scene from dexter with feathers++ on the dirt patio, but I will spare you"
 ---
 ###Ingredients